stdevel/check_spacewalk_currency/README.md

 # check_spacewalk_currency
-A Nagios/Icinga plugin for checking patch currency of hosts managed by Spacewalk
+`check_spacewalk_currency` is a Nagios/Icinga plugin for checking patch currency of hosts managed by Spacewalk, Red Hat Satellite 5.x or SUSE Manager.

+# Requirements
+Will follow very soon...